baodainguyen/graphQL/README.md

 1. add GraphQLVoyager from method Configure in Startup.cs
 2. parallel queries (replace AddDbContext to AddPooledDbContextFactory) in Startup.cs
 3. add UseDbContext in Query class at GraphQL.cs
+4. Replace Service to ScopedService in Query class at GraphQL.cs